 A good option for handling the paper is to get some kind of an e-reader.
 Several class members and the professor did that last year.
 You need something that can display 8.5x11 inch PDF files comfortably.
-An iPad works well, and several PDF readers and note-taking programs are available.
-I use and recommend iAnnotate.
-An Android tablet should work well as well, but I don't know of any direct experience (please let me know if you have some!).
-I have used a small Kindle.
-It works adequately if you can tolerate only seeing half a page at a time.
+Android tables work well and several PDF annotators are available (I use RepliGo PDF Reader, which is a nice annotator as well).
+An iPad works well, and several PDF readers and note-taking programs are available (I previously used iAnnotate).
+I have used a small Kindle, which worked adequately if you can tolerate only seeing half a page at a time.
 The large Kindle (DX) is good for reading, but my experience was that its software doesn't support note taking over PDF at all.
 Please let me know if you have any other suggestions.

-Printint out the papers is also tried and true, and note taking with pencils works well.
+Printing out the papers is also tried and true, and note taking with pencils works well.
 If you print the papers out, I strongly encouraged you to use a double-sided printer.
 You will need a 3-inch binder if you keep them that way.
 (If you have to pay for printing, you may find it cheaper to get together with other students to print one copy and photocopy additional ones.)